ankurvdev/stencil/docs/README.md

 - Dont care about compile-times
 - Header only to allow for easier build integration and portability
-- The templates generate highly reusable compile-time reflection metadata that the header-only runtime uses for providing the requested functionality by integration with the popular corresponding framework (JSON -> nlohmann-json, Web-Service -> cpp-httplib)
+- The templates generate highly reusable compile-time reflection metadata that the header-only runtime uses for providing the requested functionality by integration with the popular corresponding framework (JSON -> rapidjson, Web-Service -> boost-beast/asio)
 - One liner integrations for most common scenarios.
 - C++20 .
 Dont care about older compilers or platforms where C++20 isnt available
 - Cross platform Runtime header generation: Tested for Windows, Linux, RaspberryPi's, Android, with Clang, GCC, MSVC